Glossary of Watercolor Terms and Techniques

 heavy paper that dries to a semi-gloss finish.
 Sometimes it is also applied to canvas to be used as an underpainting for oil or acrylic paintings.

 Charge - in watercolor terms; means to fill a brush with color.
-It also is a term for adding intense color to a wet wash.
+Charging - is a term for adding thick intense color to a wet wash.

 Chroma - the pure intensity, strength or saturation of a color; a colors brightness or dullness.
 Not to be confused with value - a colors lightness or darkness.